The Scope and Purpose of an Incoming and Outgoing Rental Inspection

 Cabinet Material: Plastic laminate

-All kitchen cabinetry appeared to be in a fair condition.
-Addition items are specifically listed.
+All kitchen cabinetry appeared to be in good condition except where defects are noted.

 Ventilation Method